hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### Genes detected per cell

 We have similar expectations for gene detection as for UMI detection, although it may be a bit lower than UMIs.
 For high quality data, the proportional histogram should contain **a single large peak that represents cells that were encapsulated**.
 If we see a **small shoulder** to the right of the major peak (not present in our data), or a bimodal distribution of the cells, that can indicate a couple of things.
 It might be that there are a set of **cells that failed** for some reason.
-It could also be that there are **biologically different types of cells** (i.e. quiescent cell populations, dead or dying cells), and/or one type is much smaller than the other (i.e. cells with high counts may be cells that are larger in size).
+It could also be that there are **biologically different types of cells** (i.e. quiescent cell populations), and/or one type is much smaller than the other (i.e. cells with high counts may be cells that are larger in size).
 Therefore, this threshold should be assessed with other metrics that we describe in this lesson.

 ```r